Last updated: 14 March 2025

 Go deeper:

-HIPAA applies to covered entities, which includes healthcare providers, health plans, and healthcare clearinghouses.
+HIPAA applies to covered entities, which include healthcare providers, health plans, and healthcare clearinghouses.
 It also applies to business associates of these covered entities.
 These are entities that perform certain functions or activities on behalf of the covered entity.

 A business associate agreement (BAA) is a written contract between a covered entity and a business associate.
 It is required by law for HIPAA compliance.